 Devastation of postwar Berlin, June 1945

 What was it that motivated the Americans to approve the Marshall Plan, and send so much economic assistance to rebuild Western Europe?
 The humanitarian motives are often cited, and I think that Americans were glad to see the humanitarian effects of the plan; but the plan would never have been approved if it wasn't also in our interest to do it.
 This is not to downgrade the motives of the plan - looking out for American self-interest is nothing to apologize for, as it is a noble and necessary motive for us.
-But the humanitarian motives by themselves were not enough to justify sending that much money abroad - the plan had to first and foremost serve a purpose for America; and a large portion of that purpose was to keep the peace with Germany, and prevent another war with it from happening.
+But the humanitarian motives by themselves were not enough to justify sending that much money abroad - the plan had to first and foremost serve a purpose for America.
+A large portion of that purpose was to keep the peace with Germany, and prevent another war with it from happening.

 Protests in West Germany against the disastrous food situation - "Hunger winter," 1947